rafaeldamiam/challenge-go-simple-calculator/README.md

 # First day (03/04) - GO and RUST
 For the first day, I tried two languages for the first time: GO and RUST.
 GO was relatively easy, but RUST presented a bit of a challenge.
 I finished the GO code in the same day and RUST code on 03/06.
+GO code can be accessed by clicking [here](https://github.com/rafaeldamiam/challenge-go-simple-calculator).
-This repository contains the GO code, and RUST code can be accessed by clicking [here](https://github.com/).
+RUST code can be accessed by clicking [here](https://github.com/).

 # Second day (03/05) - Java
 On the second day, I started coding with Java.
 Creating this simple code was easy, but after I finished it, I keep studying Java and tried for the first time use Spring Framework.